alanesq/BasicOLEDMenu/README.md

-<h1>Basic OLED with rotary encoder Menu for ESP8266/ESP32/Probably others</h1>
+# Basic OLED with rotary encoder Menu for ESP8266/ESP32/Probably others

 For either Arduino IDE or PlatformIO.

 Note: This is a completely different sketch as of Nov21 as I decided to start again and create a version which is none blocking.